 If you withdraw some or all of your retirement savings balance, the Internal Revenue Service (IRS) allows you to decide within 60 days of receiving the money whether to roll it over to a new employer’s plan or to an IRA.

 The degree to which you cut your expenses could determine how long your finances will last while you’re between jobs, so leave no stone unturned.
 Andrea Woroch, a California-based family finance and budgeting expert, recommends negotiating and reducing your bills and using free services.
-“Call your service providers and ask how they can help lower your bill without changing your services,” she told The Balance.
+“Call your service providers and ask how they can help lower your bill without changing your services,” Woroch told The Balance.

 Woroch recommends switching to a lower-allowance data plan to save on your mobile phone plan because you can use your home internet for free (hopefully).

-“Raise your car insurance deductible since you’re not driving as much and [are] less likely to get into an accident,” she said.
+“Raise your car insurance deductible since you’re not driving as much and [are] less likely to get into an accident,” Woroch said.
 “You can also get free video streaming service through your mobile providers; for example, Sprint is offering a free subscription to Hulu and Verizon offers six months of Disney+ for free.
-Or, you can stream digital content from your local library’s website for no charge.”
+Or you can stream digital content from your local library’s website for no charge.”

 If you’re a renter, try to negotiate with your landlord for a reduced amount for a few months.
 Also, “if your rent or mortgage is high and you don’t have a roommate, consider getting one, or move into a smaller house/apartment that’s on the outskirts of town and will be more affordable—and also have lower utility bills,” Woroch said.

 If you’re paying checking account fees, you might want to shop around.
-“Checking account holders who don't meet minimum balance requirements pay, on average, $15 per month, but there are plenty of free options out there,” Woroch explained.
-“And if you’ve recently been charged overdraft or insufficient-fund fees, call your bank to ask for those to be waived, since many will do so during this pandemic.”
+“Checking account holders who don't meet minimum balance requirements pay, on average, $15 per month, but there are plenty of free options out there,” Woroch said.
+“And if you’ve recently been charged overdraft or insufficient-fund fees, call your bank to ask for those to be waived, since many will do so during this [COVID-19] pandemic.”

 Tap Your Emergency Fund Sparingly

-“If you do tap into your emergency fund, it will cover the initial need for cash to cover your necessary expenses, but [you] should still consider having a long-term plan to replace the money you take out, so it isn't depleted,” she said.
+“If you do tap into your emergency fund, it will cover the initial need for cash to cover your necessary expenses, but [you] should still consider having a long-term plan to replace the money you take out, so it isn't depleted,” Tayne said.

-Moving On to Your Job Hunt
+Moving on to Your Job Hunt